supiaro/Demure/README.md

 # Demure
-Demure Fox is a telegram sticker exchange marketplace powered by the Demure fox meme.
+Demure Fox is a multi-chain Storybook NFT Framework.
+We're bringing Storytelling to the blockchain.